jhpyle/docassemble/_docs/interviews.md

 {% endhighlight %}

 Another complication of embedding using a `<div>` is avoidance of problems with [CORS].
+Problems with [CORS] were discussed in the previous section on [using an iframe], and these problems are even more likely to arise when embedding in a `<div>`.

-In the [Configuration], set [`cross site domains`] to the URL of your site:
+To get around these problems, set [`cross site domains`] in your [Configuration] to the URL of your site:

 {% highlight yaml %}
 cross site domains:
   - https://example.com
 {% endhighlight %}

-After changing this value, you will need to fully restart your system, for example by doing `docker stop -t 60 <container ID>` followed by `docker start <container ID>`.
+Even after you set [`cross site domains`], some browsers, such as Firefox, may still block the content if the top-level domain of the host server is different from the top-level domain of the **docassemble** server.
+Thus, if your host web site is example.com, you should run your **docassemble** server on a subdomain of example.com, such as interviews.example.com.

+If you still encounter problems on some browsers, consider setting up your host server to act as a proxy, following the model discussed in the subsection on [installing on a machine already using a web server].

 ## <a name="reset"></a>Starting an interview from the beginning